-I noticed the bugs used glass lids for the base of the product.
+I noticed how other gliders were made, and some used glass lids for the base of the product.
 Now finding these (lids only) is not easy, at least in Canada.
 I started looking at small mason jars, which looked promising, but the ones I had my eye on were online and in bulk.
-I needed to feel and hold the product before I made a decision, so, I hit Micheals.
+I needed to feel and hold the product before I made a decision, so, I hit Michael’s.
 Here is where I found the wood plaques and picked one up for super cheap.

 - Wood Plaque